uid11/full-git-history/README.md

 $ npm install full-git-history -g
 $ full-git-history /path/to/foo-project -o ~/bar/foo-project-history.json
 ```
 Arguments order is not important, just use -o before output filename.
 Paths can be absolute or relative.
+Default path is "." (current path), default output filename is "history.json" (in the current directory, respectively).

 Get some statistics of the repository and a list of errors (useful only for debugging):
 ```bash